OK to Board (OTB) for Dubai & UAE in 2026: Meaning, Rules, Who Needs It, and How to Apply for an Emirates Visa

 Documents Required for OK to Board (2026 Checklist)

-Have clean, legible scans ready (PDF/JPG):
+Have clean, legible scans ready (PDF/JPG),documents Required for OK to Board updated list

 • Passport (valid at least 6 months from arrival).